Grum999/BuliCommander/README.md

 ### Bugs
-Yes, we have.
+Probably a lot... :-)

 ### What’s next?
-Not able to define precisely in which order functionalities will be implemented, neither when, but here a list of what is currently expected for final 1.0.0 version:
+Not able to define precisely in which order functionalities will be implemented, neither when, but here a list of what is currently expected for final *v1.0.0* version:
-- File(s) rename
-- Shortcut to launch *Buli Commander*
-- Generate and display thumbnails with ICC profile taken in account
+- Implement thumbnails generation with ICC profile taken in account
-- Add a gridview mode
-- Implement *Search* tool
-- Implement batch tool conversion
+- Implement a toolbar
+- Improve styles (especially clear style as currently plugin is optimized for dark theme)
+- Add some file format support (TIF, CBZ)
 - Implement *Documents* tab
+- Implement Exif/IPTC/XMP metadata read
+- Implement search by color
+- Implement search on Exif/IPTC/XMP metadata
+- Implement search on invalid krita files (missing font, missing file layers, ...)
-- Implement *Clipoard* tab
+- Implement Krita file analysis tool
-- Add context menu
-- Add opening modes

 ## License